The Sun is a star around which the Earth turns.

-It has a diameter of approximately 1,400,000 km and a mass of 1,99 × 1033 g.
+It has an approximate diameter of 1,400,000 km and a mass of 1.99 × 1033 g.

 Model of the internal structure of the Sun

-The width of the photosphere is approximately 400 km, and the temperature decreases from a value of 7,500 K, in the innermost regions, up to a value of 4,700 K, to the outer ones.
-The average pressure of the photosphere is only a few hundredths of the atmospheric pressure at sea level, while the density is only one ten millionth of the density of the Earth's atmosphere at sea level.
+The width of the photosphere is approximately 400 km, and the temperature decreases from a value of 7,500 K, in the most internal regions, to a value of 4,700 K, to the most external.
+The average pressure of the photosphere is only a few hundredths of the atmospheric pressure at sea level, while the density is only one ten-millionth of the density of Earth's atmosphere at sea level.

 Chromosphere, intermediate layer of the Sun

-It is assumed that the chromosphere has a width of 2,000 to 3,000 km, but its upper end is covered by a forest of luminous gas springs, called spicules, making it difficult to determine exactly the true dimensions.
-The density of the chromosphere decreases from the innermost to the outermost regions, but the temperature increases at the same time from 4,500 K to 100,000 K.
+It is assumed that the chromosphere has a width of 2,000 to 3,000 km, but its upper end is covered by a forest of luminous gas springs, called spicules, so it is difficult to determine exactly the true dimensions.
+The density of the chromosphere decreases from the innermost to the outermost regions, but the temperature increases, at the same time, from 4,500 K to 100,000 K.

 Crown, outer layer of the Sun

 From these it has been possible to determine the chemical composition of the outer regions of the Sun.
-It has been found that hydrogen and helium together constitute 96 to 99% of the photosphere, and that the rest is constituted by the other elements Chemical, of which at the moment has been identified about 60.
-It has been detected also the existence of about 18 types of molecules in the coldest regions of the solar surface.
+It has been seen that hydrogen and helium together constitute 96 to 99% of the photosphere, and that the rest is constituted by the others chemical elements, of which about 60 have now been identified.
+The existence of some 18 types of molecules in the coldest regions of the solar surface has also been detected.